 Lastly, because I cannot seem to do these without a shtick, for our pre-course unit Jim, Howard, and I brainstormed a knock off of NPR’s Car Talk– we have a Blog Talk theme, with us playing the Connected Brothers– Click, Link, and Embed.

 We have our lawyers too– Dooey, Blogum, and Howe.

 The idea was (I think) as part of our live call in shows (Google Hangouts, which seems to give Jim allergic fits), we will ask people to drive their blog into our Garage, and we will give it some suggestions for a tuneup.

 Oh ““ and one more thing ““ Don’t blog like my brother!

-The post "Blogging about Blogging Like a Connected Courses Champion" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/08/blogging-blogging/) on August 23, 2014.
+The post "Blogging about Blogging Like a Connected Courses Champion" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/08/blogging-blogging/) on August 23, 2014.